parcelLab/sift/README.md

 ## Contributing

-- To run the code for development, you'll need Node 22 for the test runner.
 - You need a local copy of MongoDB (e.g. via docker, compose file provided) configured via TEST_MONGODB_URL which defaults to `mongo://localhost:27017/test`

 [Contribution guidelines](CONTRIBUTING.md)